jacebenson/jace.pro/content/post/2017-09-06-syncing-comments/index.md

 draft: false
 ---

-To me, this is a terrible requirement to fulfill.
-This is generally to try to avoid licensing when Managers want their staff to communicate to the end users via the catalog task updates.
-I think the best way to handle this is to have those fulfillers goto the requested item and communicate that way as that was how it was intended.
-However, you may not have that option because of one reason or another.
+To me, this is a terrible request to fulfill.
+The best way to handle this is to have fulfillers goto the requested item and communicate there.
+You may not have that option because of one reason or another.

 Steps